posit-dev/air/docs/formatter.md

 )
 ```

-We are now "stuck" with the expanded form even though it fits on one line, due to the explicit line break after the `list(`, which looks to Air like the user requested a line break (removing that line break recovers the folded form, but it requires an explicit action from the user).
+We are now "stuck" with the expanded form even though it fits on one line, due to the explicit line break after the `list(`, which looks to Air like the user requested a line break (removing that line break recovers the flattened form, but it requires an explicit action from the user).
 This is known as _irreversible_ formatting, something that is generally not a desirable trait of formatters seeking "one true way" to format a file.

 One downside of irreversible formatting is that if the addition and subtraction of `team` all happened within the span of 1 commit, then you could end up with an extraneous git diff even though nothing actually changed in the code: